2014 Hawai’i-French Polynesia cruise

 I received my certificate from the captain for crossing the International Date Line.
 At midnight tonight, the ship’s clock jumps ahead 24 hours, so tomorrow will be February 27.
 We lose Wednesday, February 26.
 After we leave Kiribati and head to French Polynesia, we sail back across the International Date Line, so we will get to live February 28 twice!

 February 27, 2014 – Thursday – Hawaii to Fanning Island – Day 2 at sea

-The Republic of Kiribati modified the International Date Line eastward to include all the islands in one time zone (and day) in the mid-1990s, and we crossed the line last night on our way to Fanning Island (arriving tomorrow).
+The Republic of Kiribati modified the International Date Line eastward to include all their islands in one time zone (and day) in the mid-1990s.
+We crossed the International Date Line last night on our way to Fanning Island so we lost February 26th (arriving tomorrow).

 The captain announces that we are currently in the Inter-tropical Conversion Zone, which means grey skies and showers.
 He says that our arrival at Fanning Island tomorrow will be challenging, since the charts in the area are out-of-date, and there will be 1.5 metre swells, so he plans to seek shelter to make tendering possible.
 He cautions us that it might take awhile to start transferring passengers ashore.

-I have just spent the last half hour taking photos of the rain clouds surrounding us, mainly using my in-camera HDR with the Canon 6D to catch the subtlies of the scene.
+I have just spent the last half hour taking photos of the rain clouds surrounding us, mainly using my in-camera HDR with the Canon 6D to catch the subtleties of the scene (see banner image above).
 I return to my cabin at 5:00PM and observe a Frigate bird heading straight for the ship, and then the rainstorm begins!
-Kainoa just finished telling us in his presentation today about Fanning Island that Frigates will fall out of the sky if they get wet, because they lack the oils in their feathers to repel water.
+Kainoa just finished telling us in his Fanning Island presentation today that Frigates will fall out of the sky if they get wet, because they lack the oils in their feathers to repel water.
 I assume the Frigate bird found a place to roost on the ship.